| A community

 other communities to help shape the councils policies in their benefit and

 also get a good representation through process (Face, July 2000).
+They need all the

 support they can get because of their disadvantages.